How to obtain an "on-licence" to sell liquor within New Zealand

-The SALE OF LIQUOR ACT 1989 sets out the requirements that you must meet if you wish to apply for a liquor licence to sell and supply liquor to be consumed on the premises.
+The SALE AND SUPPLY OF ALCOHOL ACT 2012 sets out the requirements that you must meet if you wish to apply for a liquor licence to sell and supply liquor to be consumed on the premises.
 This is called an "on-licence".
 To obtain an on-licence, you will need to file an application and the necessary accompanying documents with your local council.

 The Act also sets out the requirements for obtaining other types of licences, such as an "off-licence" (to sell liquor to be consumed off the premises) and a "club licence".